-Going into second year may seem a little daunting, but as long as you’re prepared for what’s ahead there’s no reason why you can’t succeed.
-Take a look at what to expect during your transition from first to second year:
+Going into second year may seem a little daunting, but as long as you’re prepared for what’s ahead there is no reason why you can’t succeed.
+Here’s what to expect during your transition from first to second year, and a few things you can do to make sure you do as well as you can:

 You’re more settled

 After a full year at university, you’re now a lot more settled in your surroundings and your routine, which is a great feeling.
 You’re also a lot more familiar with the city, and the juggling act between studying, taking care of yourself, staying in touch with family, and spending time with friends.
-But, if you’re lacking motivation at the start of this academic year, see these top tips on how to get motivated.
+But, if you’re lacking motivation at the start of this academic year, take a look at our top tips on how to get motivated after a summer without studying.

 But things are still changing!